Busted (band): 2015–2016: Simpson's return, comeback tour and Night Driver

-2017–2019: Half Way There
+2017–2022: Half Way There and hiatus

 In June 2017 Busted flew to Los Angeles to perform their first American re-formed gig at the Troubadour and continue writing and begin recording for their planned fourth album.

-In April 2018, it was confirmed the album would release in Q1 2019, and the band would return to their original sound.
+In April 2018, it was confirmed the album would release in early 2019, and the band would return to their original sound.
 In May that year, Cobus Potgieter, who had previously stood in as drummer on Busted's 2016 tour, announced that he would be the studio drummer for the upcoming fourth album.

 On 26 October 2018, Busted announced that their fourth album, Half Way There (a reference to a lyric in the song "Year 3000"), would be released on 8 February 2019.
 The album features a cover of James Bourne's song, "What Happened to Your Band", which was previously performed by his band Son of Dork and recorded by McBusted, and returns to the roots of their musical style.
 The first single of the album, "Nineties", was released in the first week of November 2018.
-Additional songs from the album, "Reunion" and "All My Friends" were released 14 and 15 December respectively (the latter was an exclusive release for those that had pre-ordered the album from the band's online store).
+Additional songs from the album, "Reunion" and "All My Friends", were released 14 and 15 December respectively (the latter was an exclusive release for those that had pre-ordered the album from the band's online store).
 In January 2019, Busted released their second single for the album, "Radio".
 This was accompanied by a music video.

 The band performed a secret set at Slam Dunk Festival in May 2019, on the Key Club Stage (Right).
 The band performed under the pseudonym "Y3K", a reference to their song Year 3000.

-On 8 June 2019, Busted were invited up on stage to perform "Year 3000" with the Jonas Brothers at Capitol's Summertime Ball 2019 as special guests.
+On 8 June 2019, Busted were invited on stage to perform "Year 3000" with the Jonas Brothers at Capital's Summertime Ball 2019 as special guests.

-2019–present: Hiatus

 On 31 December 2019, Bourne announced a new solo project, tweeting "After twenty amazing years making music, I am stepping into 2020 on a brand new solo adventure.
 Busted will always be my band.
 But, I've dreamed for years about releasing my own album so here we go."
 His debut album, Safe Journey Home, was released on 23 October 2020.
 The album was followed-up with Sugar Beach, released in 2022.
 Simpson released a solo single called "I See You".
-His fourth solo album Hope Is a Drug was released in 2022.
+His fourth solo album, Hope Is a Drug, was released in 2022.
 Alongside this, Simpson also set up a Patreon where he uploads exclusive tracks including new music and covers.
-During the hiatus, Willis continued his acting career, appearing in stage productions such as Waitress and 2:22 A Ghost Story.
+During the hiatus, Willis continued his acting career, appearing in stage productions including Waitress and 2:22 A Ghost Story.